 In addition to insolvency protection, package travellers enjoy comprehensive legal rights as well as support in the event of problems at their holiday destination, flight cancellations and crises.
 The European travel industry is happy to provide these protections, while they do come at a significant cost.
-Individual travellers, including those booking via large online platforms, do not have such protections and should be aware of it, but this is not always the case.
-In order to keep offering package holidays attractive for European industry leaders, we need a level playing field with business models which are based on a limited liability strategy.
-To achieve this, there should be no over-regulation of package holidays, especially not with rules that only increase costs without adding actual benefit for EU consumers.
-Next to this, the category of so-called linked travel arrangements (individual services combined into one trip), which are in direct competition with package holidays but do not offer protection, should be fully covered by the PTD to avoid misleading travellers.
+Individual travellers are often not aware that they do not receive any support from the major platforms if something does not go smoothly.
+In order for package holidays to remain attractive for the leading tour operators in Europe, fair competitive conditions are needed.
+There should be no over-regulation of package holidays, especially not with rules that only increase costs without adding actual benefit for EU consumers.
+Additionally, the category of so-called linked travel arrangements (individual services combined into one trip), which are in direct competition with package holidays but do not offer protection, should be fully covered by the PTD to avoid misleading travellers.